ClearlyDazed/samsungTVlegacy/README.rst

 ``host`` is the hostname or IP address of the TV. ``key`` is a key code, e.g.
 ``KEY_VOLDOWN``.
 See `Key codes`_.

-There is also an interactive mode (ncurses) for sending the key presses, to check what key codes are available for our TV:
+There is also an interactive mode (ncurses) for sending the key presses, to check what key codes are available for your TV:

 ::